absurdprofit/react-motion-router/README.md

 This is a work in progress and elements of this solution are subject to change.
 There are a few limitations to be aware of for example there is:

-- no analogue for HashRouter in this solution
+- no analogue for HashRouter in this solution.
 - no nested routing although there are plans to add this eventually.

 ## Credits